-In 2007, she took a leading role for new business development projects in expanding business in new categories such as water, aseptic juice-based drinks, and tea.
+In 2007, she took a leading role in new business development projects for expanding business in new categories such as water, aseptic juice-based drinks, and tea.

-Çiçekten has been living in Madrid since 2011 and works as an expert on various management consultancy projects with Globalpraxis.
+Çiçekten has lived in Madrid since 2011 and works as an expert on various management consultancy projects with Globalpraxis.

 She has a diploma in business administration from Bosphorus University in Istanbul and speaks Turkish and English.
 She is married with two children and resides in Madrid.